Skip to main content

 onShippingOptionsChangeno

 function(data).
-Called when the buyer selects a different shipping option (e.g., standard vs. express shipping).
+Called when the buyer selects a different shipping option, for example, standard or express shipping.

 The data object contains: